X

 Health Benefits of Kunzite

 Physically, Kunzite is of benefit to the heart and blood flow, blood pressure, general circulation, anemia, lung issues and the respiratory system as well as the throat and for the young, the thymus gland.
-Other ailments that can be addressed with Kunzite include weak bones and muscles, joint aches and swelling, inflammation, and arthritis.
+Other ailments that can be addressed with Kunzite crystal include weak bones and muscles, joint aches and swelling, inflammation, and arthritis.
 It can assist the auto immune system and help women attain hormonal balance.

 We are often asked how to use gemstones for spiritual or health benefits and while we are certainly not experts in this field we have gained some experience and knowledge.
 Of course wearing the gemstone as a piece of jewelry is the easiest way for the crystal to influence your body.
 Kunzite is recommended to be kept under the pillow at night to both stimulate dreams to unleash subconscious messages and to give a feeling of security to help you get a good night's rest.